oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 Qi Scripts
 ==========

-The API calls in this section are all used to create, delete, and manage scripts.
+You use the API calls in this section create, delete, and manage scripts.

 ``GetOrCreateScriptAsync()``
 ----------------------